Python-PyQt/PyQt6-Docs/descriptions/QtCharts/QAbstractBarSeries-c.rst

 If a :sip:ref:`~PyQt6.QtCharts.QValueAxis` is used instead of :sip:ref:`~PyQt6.QtCharts.QBarCategoryAxis` for the main bar axis, the bars are grouped around the index value of the category.

-See the `bar chart example <https://doc.qt.io/qt-6/qtcharts-barchart-example.html>`_ to learn how to use the :sip:ref:`~PyQt6.QtCharts.QBarSeries` class to create a simple bar chart.
+See the `Charts with Widgets Gallery <https://doc.qt.io/qt-6/qtcharts-chartsgallery-example.html>`_ to learn how to use the :sip:ref:`~PyQt6.QtCharts.QBarSeries` class to create a simple bar chart.

 .. image:: ../../../images/examples_barchart.png